inex/ixp-manager-docs-md/docs/usage/customers.md

 The `AS Number` is just the integer value without any `AS` prefix, etc.

 `Max Prefixes` is known as the *global max prefixes value*.
-It is used to work out the appropriate max prefixes value to apply to all router configurations in the stock / default templates (route collector and servers, AS112).
+It is used to work out the appropriate max prefixes value to apply to all router ipv4/ipv6 configurations in the stock / default templates (route collector and servers, AS112).
 The calculated value is also included in emails from the *Peering Manager* from customer to customer.

-There are two issues with max prefixes:

-* it is also possible to set a max prefixes value on a per VLAN interface basis.
-This is not ideal and something we intend to fix.
+It is also possible to set a max prefixes value on a per VLAN interface basis. *This should be avoided unless it is something you need to do.*
-* the same value is used for IPv4 and IPv6 which is also something that needs to be fixed.

 The max prefixes value is worked out in the code when generating router configuration is as follows:

-1. the greater of the *global* value as above or the VLAN interface value.
+1. The the VLAN interface value if set, otherwise the *global* value as set on the customer as above.
-2. if neither is set, a default of 250 is used.
+2. If neither is set, a default value is used (this can be changed in the Settings UI or the `.env` file).

-At INEX, we default to 50 for small members, and 250 for medium sized members (who may already have 50 say), and as advised by larger members.

 The `Peering Email` is used in member lists and by the *Peering Manager* for sending emails.
 We try and encourage an alias of `peering@example.com` but this does not always work out.